lucianhu/hpc-starter-guide/docs/connecting/generate-key.md

 Generating public/private ed25519 key pair.
 ```

-Press Enter to accept the default value.
+Do not change the filename.
+Press “Enter”.
 Choose a strong passphrase to protect your account if your private key is compromised.

 ```
 Enter passphrase (empty for no passphrase):